costalwebx/costalwebx/README.md

-👋 Hi, I’m @costalwebx
-👀 I’m interested in revolutionizing the web with the GHTIP protocol!
-🌱 I’m currently enhancing Costal Web X to make web creation and exploration simpler and faster.
-💞️ I’m looking to collaborate on open-source projects, API integrations, and innovative web standards 😄 Pronouns: We/Us
-⚡ Fun fact: Costal Web X runs on its unique command-based system inspired by Chromium and the World Wide Web!
+Costal Web X is an Versatile Web Application Developed by Calestial Ashley in 2024 it's allows you to make web pages with custom Domain or make your own and with HTML amd Build Rich APIs with HTML and Build Private Servers
+Costal Web X have an Custom Web Protocol Name is GHTIP to learn more about it you can check our repository and then go to wiki and sepect GHTIP Wiki
+Costal Web X also hace another web Protocol Name is GHTP its used in Private Servers URL; Costal Web X hosted in Main one is in Glitch and Others in GitHub Pages